adaptris/interlok-docs/docs/pages/advanced/advanced-failover.md

 All Interlok instances in the failover cluster will include the following log lines;

 ```
-INFO  [main] [FailoverBootstrap] Starting Interlok instance in failover mode as a slave.
+INFO  [main] [FailoverBootstrap] Starting Interlok instance in failover mode as a secondary.
-INFO  [main] [FailoverBootstrap] Slave position 1
+INFO  [main] [FailoverBootstrap] Secondary position 1
 ```

-If you do not specify the slave positions, then you will see logging like this;
+If you do not specify the secondary positions, then you will see logging like this;

 ```
-INFO  [main] [FailoverBootstrap] Starting Interlok instance in failover mode as a slave.
+INFO  [main] [FailoverBootstrap] Starting Interlok instance in failover mode as a secondary.
-INFO  [main] [FailoverBootstrap] No slave position has been set, one will be allocated.
+INFO  [main] [FailoverBootstrap] No secondary position has been set, one will be allocated.
-INFO  [Failover Monitor Thread] [FailoverManager] Assigning myself slave position 1
+INFO  [Failover Monitor Thread] [FailoverManager] Assigning myself secondary position 1
 ```

-Only the master instance (slave at position 1, after it has promoted itself) will additionally show the following lines in the log file;
+Only the primary instance (secondary at position 1, after it has promoted itself) will additionally show the following lines in the log file;

 ```
-TRACE [Failover Monitor Thread] [FailoverManager] Master not available, promoting myself to master.
+TRACE [Failover Monitor Thread] [FailoverManager] Primary not available, promoting myself to primary.
-INFO  [Failover Monitor Thread] [FailoverBootstrap] Promoting to MASTER
+INFO  [Failover Monitor Thread] [FailoverBootstrap] Promoting to PRIMARY
 ```

 If you set the JVM parameter interlok.failover.debug to true, then periodically each instance in the failover cluster will report it's state and information (at TRACE level logging) about all known other online instances.

-Example below shows the logging from the slave at position 1, where 4 instances are in the cluster; a master and 3 slaves.
+Example below shows the logging from the secondary at position 1, where 4 instances are in the cluster; a primary and 3 secondaries.

 ```
 TRACE [Failover Monitor Thread] [com.adaptris.failover.FailoverManager] com.adaptris.failover.FailoverManager@7ce58397[
-  Self=OnlineInstance[ID=1f0eab39-e917-4b02-b987-bf37d9620c3d,Type=slave,Position=1,last=Thu Jan 01 01:00:00 GMT 1970]
+  Self=OnlineInstance[ID=1f0eab39-e917-4b02-b987-bf37d9620c3d,Type=secondary,Position=1,last=Thu Jan 01 01:00:00 GMT 1970]
-  master=OnlineInstance[ID=10cc907e-f4ca-4cb4-b96f-9547035028c4,Type=master,Position=0,last=Mon Jul 23 12:34:39 BST 2018]
+  primary=OnlineInstance[ID=10cc907e-f4ca-4cb4-b96f-9547035028c4,Type=primary,Position=0,last=Mon Jul 23 12:34:39 BST 2018]
-  slaves=[OnlineInstance[ID=9c9fc821-f257-420c-bffa-6838b4baecbc,Type=slave,Position=2,last=Mon Jul 23 12:34:40 BST 2018], OnlineInstance[ID=b22c7478-dafd-4d95-af1d-3b13c8cc9080,Type=slave,Position=3,last=Mon Jul 23 12:34:41 BST 2018]]
+  secondaries=[OnlineInstance[ID=9c9fc821-f257-420c-bffa-6838b4baecbc,Type=secondary,Position=2,last=Mon Jul 23 12:34:40 BST 2018], OnlineInstance[ID=b22c7478-dafd-4d95-af1d-3b13c8cc9080,Type=secondary,Position=3,last=Mon Jul 23 12:34:41 BST 2018]]
 ]

 ```